mofo7777/Stackoverflow/README.md

 ## FrameRateConverterDSP

 This program shows how to use the Frame Rate Converter DSP (CLSID_CFrameRateConvertDmo), using a Source Reader.
 You can change the frame rate of a video stream.
 For example, if the video has 30 fps, you can get 60 fps.
+This program works well with Wildlife.wmv video file from Microsoft.
+For mp4 files, the Frame Rate Converter DSP crashes or we need to handle MF_SOURCE_READERF_NATIVEMEDIATYPECHANGED.

 ## ScreenCaptureEncode

 This program takes screenshots using Directx9, and create a mp4 video file with Mediafoundation API.
 In this example, the video duration is 5 seconds, see VIDEO_FRAME_COUNT to change it.

 ## TranscodeMp4ToMp4
 This program transcode a mp4 video file into a new mp4 file.
 There is no real encoding process, because output file has the same format as input file.